pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 # Homeopathy and Other Species

-I have a friend who is a staunch supporter of
-Science, but she also used to believe in Homeopathy.
+I have a friend who has always been a supporter of science.
+Yet for years, she also believed in homeopathy — despite the broad scientific consensus that it doesn’t work, and the fact that commonsense reasoning suggests it’s implausible.
-To any reasonable degree, there is scientific consensus that Homeopathy has no effect.
-Commonsense grounded on basic acientific reasoning would also indicate that it doesnt make much sense.

 Some swear by homeopathy; others dismist it as pseudoscience.